 Anne-Marie has 25 years’ experience in African financial and private sector development, with Development Finance Institutions, Consulting/Advisory Firms and Private Equity Funds, managing investment and development finance projects in 32 African Anglo, Franco and Luso-phone countries.
+She is currently the Chief Investment Officer of FSD Africa Investments that provides investment capital to frontier financial firms, funds and structures, that contribute to building financial markets in Africa.
+FSD Africa is funded by UK Government’s Department for International Development (DFID).
+She is the past CEO of the Financial Sector Deepening-Mozambique (FSDMoç), also DFID funded, that she built and lead for 3 years.
 She has worked during the course of her career for the World Bank, DFID and other DFIs.
-She joined, Alitheia Identify Managers as a Principal Partner and Co-Founder, to raise a US $100 million Pan-African private equity fund, anchored by the African Development Bank, for growth SMEs focusing on women led business.
-In recent years she managed a US $42 million Pan African private equity fund for micro-finance, AfriCap Micro-finance Investment Company, and is now concluding the last exits, and she is currently the CEO of the Financial Sector Deepening-Mozambique (FSDMoç) fund, financed by the UK Government’s Department for International Development (DFID).
+She co-founded Alitheia IDF Managers to raise a Pan-African private equity fund, anchored by the African Development Bank, to finance growth SMEs with a gender lens and a focus on women-led businesses.
+In recent years she managed a US $42 million Pan African private equity fund for micro-finance, AfriCap Micro-finance Investment Company, returning capital to investors at the close of the fund.

-As a leader in enterprise finance, she currently sits on the Advisory Boards of Making Finance Work for Africa and Women’s World Banking, and the Board of Untu Micro-finance Bank, Zimbabwe.
-She is founding member of a Pan African network of Women in Finance, NFNV.
-Anne-Marie is a Zimbabwean, and holds a BSc Psychology, McGill University, Montreal and MA Economics, University of Toronto, Canada
+As a leader in enterprise finance, she sat on the Advisory Boards of Making Finance Work for Africa, Africa Advisory Council of Women’s World Banking, and the Board of Untu Micro-finance Bank, Zimbabwe.
+She is also a co-founding member of a Pan African network of Women in Finance.
+Anne-Marie is Zimbabwean, and holds a BSc Psychology, McGill University, Montreal and MA Economics, University of Toronto, Canada

 Kola is the Managing Partner of Doreo Partners, an impact investing firm that leverages agriculture venture capital to drive youth employment, a critical need in Africa.